COS301-SE-2020/Smart-Time-And-Attendance-Tracker/README.md

 **Vianka Naidoo**\
 _Team Leader_
 - https://Vianka213.github.io
-> Final year Information & Knowledge Systems student at the University of Pretoria, majoring in Software Development.
+> I am a final year Information & Knowledge Systems student at the University of Pretoria, majoring in Software Development.
 I'm particularly interested in the fields of UI and UX design, as well as cyber-security and digital forensics, which I plan to learn more about while pursuing my Honours degree next year.
 My greatest passion is learning.
 I love igniting my curiosity, thinking outside the box and experiencing new things.
 I'm extremely ambitious, adaptable and a great problem-solver.
 My creativity and strong work ethic are amongst my strengths.
 I strive to utilise my abilities and skills to achieve my goals and help others to achieve theirs.